 The selection of a solid carbide end mill begins with evaluating the machining task and tool requirements.
 End mills vary not only in geometry but also in application, material, number of flutes, and other characteristics.
 This article explores the key design features that must be considered when selecting an end mill.

-For example, some end mills are efficient for steel but unsuitable for titanium.
-Others cut aluminum well but wear quickly on harder metals.
-These series often differ subtly—in carbide composition, coating, tooth geometry, and more.
+For example, some 4 flute end mills are efficient for steel but unsuitable for titanium.
+Others, such as 3 flute or 2 flute end mills, cut aluminum well but wear quickly on harder metals.
+These series often differ subtly - in carbide composition, coating, tooth geometry, and more.
 Therefore, selecting the right series should be based on manufacturer recommendations.

 Also consider: